edwardslab-wustl/dxm/README.md

 Notes:

--v specifies the viterbi probability file output by DXM_solveMethylation
+-v specifies the posterior probability file output by DXM_solveMethylation

 -m specifies the reconstructed subpopulation file (e.g. for 2 subpopulations) output by DXM_solveMethylation

--o specifes a base tab for the output file
+-o specifes a prefix for the output file

-The output of dxm_callIDMR is putative_DXMdmrs.txt.
+The output of dxm_callIDMR is <prefix>_DXM_dmrs.txt (e.g. putative_DXMdmrs.txt).
 Its format is tab-delimited:
 	1. chromosome
 	2. start coordinate
 	3. end coordinate
-	4. region name.
+	4. region name

 If there are multiple putative iDMRs for the same region, they will have the same corresponding region name.